-8.3.1.3 Criteria for Assessing the Potential for Physiological Effects
+7.2.1.3 Criteria for Assessing the Potential for Physiological Effects

 The Fisheries Hydroacoustic Working Group (FHWG) was formed in 2004 and consists of biologists from NMFS, USFWS, FHWA, and the California, Washington and Oregon DOTs, supported by national experts on sound propagation activities that affect fish and wildlife species of concern.
 In June 2008, the agencies signed an MOA documenting criteria for assessing physiological effects of pile driving on fish.
-The criteria were developed for the acoustic levels at which physiological effects to fish could be expected.
-It should be noted, that these are onset of physiological effects (Stadler and Woodbury, 2009), and not levels at which fish are necessarily mortally damaged.
+The criteria were developed for the acoustic levels at which physiological effects (Stadler and Woodbury, 2009), and not levels at which fish are

+- of physiological effects (Stadler and Woodbury, 2009), and not levels at which fish are necessarily mortally damaged.
 These criteria were developed to apply to all species, including listed green sturgeon, which are biologically similar to shortnose and Atlantic sturgeon and for these purposes can be considered a surrogate.
-The interim criteria are:

-- Peak SPL: 206 decibels relative to 1 micro-Pascal (dB re 1 μPa). - cSEL: 187 decibels relative to 1 micro-Pascal-squared second (dB re 1μPa2-s) for fishes above 2 grams (0.07 ounces). - cSEL: 183 dB re 1μ Pa2-s for fishes below 2 grams (0.07 ounces).
+The interim criteria are: - Peak SPL: 206 decibels relative to 1 micro-Pascal (dB re 1 μPa). - cSEL: 187 decibels relative to 1 micro-Pascal-squared second (dB re 1μPa2-s) for fishes above 2 grams (0.07 ounces). - cSEL: 183 dB re 1μPa-s for fishes below 2 grams (0.07 ounces).